sridel92/HourGlass/README.md

 - Jörg Baumann http://arduino.joergeli.de/hourglass/hourglass.php

 Many others description exists for this circuit.
-I have tried to make it clear, first of all for myself ;-)
+I have tried to make it clear, first of all for myself ;-) I have changed the angle sensor to a MPU6050.

 BOM : list of component
 - arduino nano ( arduino pro mini )